Roquan Smith: 2021

-2022 season
+2022

 In early August 2022, Smith announced that while he tried to negotiate a contract extension during the offseason, he has requested the Bears trade him stating the reason being the "new front office regime doesn't value me here."
 Smith did report to Bears' training camp, but refused to practice.
 On August 20, Smith ended his hold out from practices and stated he would no longer continue negotiating with the Bears' front office for the remainder of the 2022 season.
-On September 25, Smith recorded 16 total tackles, two tackles for loss, and an interception, during a 23–20 win over the Houston Texans.
+On September 25, Smith recorded 16 total tackles, two tackles for loss, and an interception, during a 23–20 win over the Texans.

 Baltimore Ravens

+2022

-On October 31, 2022, Smith was traded to the Baltimore Ravens for A. J. Klein, a 2023 second round pick, and a 2023 fifth round pick.
-On January 10, 2023, Smith signed a five-year, $100 million extension with the Ravens, including $45 million fully guaranteed with $60 million in total guarantees, making him the highest-paid off-ball linebacker in the league.
+On October 31, 2022, Smith was traded to the Ravens for A. J. Klein, a 2023 second round pick, and a 2023 fifth round pick.
+He was named AFC Defensive Player of the Month for December.
+He was named to the Pro Bowl and earned first team All-Pro honors.
+He finished the 2022 season with 169 total tackles (103 solo), 4.5 sacks, three interceptions, and six passes defended.

+On January 10, 2023, Smith signed a five-year, $100 million extension with the Ravens, including $45 million fully guaranteed with $60 million in total guarantees, making him the highest paid linebacker in the league.
+The deal was also notable because Smith does not have an agent and negotiated it himself.
+He was ranked 24th by his fellow players on the NFL Top 100 Players of 2023.

+2023

+In May 2023, Smith changed his number to '0', becoming the first Raven ever to wear that number.
+On November 12, 2023, Smith was credited with a career-high 21 tackles (14 solo) in a loss to the Cleveland Browns.
+He and Ray Lewis are the only Ravens in franchise history to record at least 20 tackles in a single game.
+Smith also became the first NFL defensive player in 2023 to record 20+ tackles in a single game.

+2025

+In Week 2, Smith recorded 15 tackles, three tackles for a loss, and recovered a fumble and returned it 63 yards for a touchdown in a 41-17 win over the Cleveland Browns, earning AFC Defensive Player of the Week.